 - To assist with the beautification of the Ward Cemetery including mowing, planting, seeding, fertilizing, raking, pruning, and other activities related to caring for the grounds, in an attempt to provide a more accessible community resource.

 Please Note: Terraces, curbs, and similar structures, headstones, statues, and other grave monuments, are the personal property of the family who purchased them or built them.
 The family of the deceased is responsible for the installation, care and maintenance of these items.
 If you are the owner of a headstone, repairs and replacements may sometimes be covered by your homeowner's policy.
 The government will sometimes replace worn or damaged military headstones upon request of the family.

-The Ward Cemetery Advisory Committee members and officers are volunteers who donate their time to serve on the committee.
+The Ward Cemetery Advisory Committee members are volunteers who donate their time to serve on the committee.
 Ward Cemetery is an old community cemetery.
 It is NOT a perpetual care cemetery and there are no deeded plots.
 The cemetery is very old and depends on donations and volunteers to assist in its care and preservation.
 There is no private owner on record for Ward Cemetery and there is no one to care for the cemetery except for the volunteers.
-The volunteers do the best they can as time and money allows.
+The volunteers do the best they can as time and funds allow.

 Only so much can be accomplished with limited funds and limited volunteers.
 If the current volunteers abandon their work due to lack of funds, lack of support, or unwarranted criticism, the cemetery will become completely overgrown, as there is no one else to care for it.
 The care of the cemetery will revert back to each family being responsible for taking care of their own family graves as it was in times past.